 - Individual therapy

 Sunstone Recovery in Bend, Oregon provides all of these programs and therapies.
-If you struggle with marijuana use or someone you love shows signs of addiction, call Sunstone Recovery now at 855.833.9199.
+If you struggle with marijuana use or someone you love shows signs of addiction, call Sunstone Recovery now at 855.833.9199, or contact us online.
 You can turn your life around for greater productivity, wellness, and fulfillment.
 Call Sunstone Recovery today to learn more about available programs and the answers to that question of, “Is marijuana addictive?”